 Coming from New Zealand, were the shopping selections here are well below par, exploring the stores in Melbourne was refreshing.
 Plus, we all love to grab a bargain, so be sure to check out DFO- Direct Factory Outlet.
 Located in South Wharf this easy to access wonderland boasts 170 different stores with up to 70% off!

 The tram will stop right outside Melbourne Zoo, making getting there and back so incredibly easy.
 It is honestly the best way to spend a day, with excellent facilities, interactive learning opportunities and special feeding times.
 It is seriously the best zoo I have ever been to.
 If you go make sure you check out the lemur enclosure for some lemur selfie opportunities!

 Seriously, the food in Melbourne is to die for.
 Whatever you are after I am sure you will find it here.
-Check out Melbourne Food Blogger for their recommendations.
+Check out Enchanted Serendipity’s Best Melbourne Desserts!